Venidium-Network/venidium-evm-node/README.md

 ### Set up your node configuration

 1. On your terminal window type `cd ` and make sure to leave a space after the command (don’t press enter yet)
-1. Drag-n-drop the `venidium-evm-node` folder on the terminal window and press enter
+1. Drag-n-drop the `nodes` folder on the terminal window and press enter
-1. Type `./generate-key.sh` to generate a new private key and copy it
+1. Type `../generate-key.sh` to generate a new private key and copy it
 1. Edit `compose.yml` in `nodes/validator1` directory and replace `0000000000000000000000000000000000000000000000000000000000000000` on line `21` with the newly generated key that you have copied

 _⚠️ It is very important to NOT USE this private key as an account ⚠️_